-To avoid red marks on your body, come to your session wearing loose fitting clothing (no bra, sweats or leggings instead of jeans, flip flops instead of tight socks, etc.)
+To avoid red marks on your body, come to your session wearing loose fitting clothing (braless, sweats or leggings instead of jeans, flip flops instead of tight socks, etc.)

 Eat a light-but-nourishing meal and stay hydrated.
 Don’t come on an empty stomach!
 I would never want a client to feel miserable during her session just to avoid a little bloat.

 Breathe – you’re about to have an experience that you absolutely deserve!